strzibny/advanced-ruby-cartridge/README.md

 Changing Ruby platform to JRuby
 ==================================

-By default classic ruby implementation is used, but this cartridge also supports JRuby which can be switched as easy as changing webserver.
+By default the classic ruby implementation is used, but this cartridge also supports JRuby which can be switched as easy as changing webserver.
 You can switch to JRuby and vice versa in anytime, not just before first deploy.

     # for default ruby implementation